Statistical properties of the aftershocks of stock market crashes revisited: Analysis based on the 1987 crash, financial-crisis-2008 and COVID-19 pandemic: Methodology

 \subsection{Gutenberg-Richter power law}

-The Gutenberg-Richter (G-R) power law is one of the important empirical law that is applied to study the statistical properties of an earthquake in geophysics~\cite{sornette1999general,gutenberg1944frequency}.
-It shows the relationship between the number of earthquakes (aftershocks) to the magnitude of each earthquakes.
+The Gutenberg-Richter (GR) power law is one of the important empirical law that is applied to study the statistical properties of an earthquake in geophysics~\cite{sornette1999general,gutenberg1944frequency}.
+It shows the relationship between the number of earthquakes (aftershocks) to the magnitude of each earthquake.
 It states that the cumulative number of earthquakes ($N$) with magnitude $M$ larger than or equal to $M$ is proportional to $M$ and is given by

 Where $\alpha$ and $\beta$ are two positive constants.
 The slope $\beta$ shows the relationship between the convergence process after a shock to its magnitude.

-Eqn.~\ref{eq:gr} states that the larger the magnitude, the fewer the remaining aftershocks.
-Hence, the larger the magnitude of the aftershock, the shorter will be the length of the aftershocks sequence.
-The large absolute value of $\beta$ indicates the occurrence of more aftershocks with low magnitude and the smaller absolute $\beta$ value indicates fewer aftershocks with high magnitude.
+Eqn.~\ref{eq:gr} is also used to explain the aftershock sequence in the stock market after a major market crash.
+The large absolute value of $\beta$ indicates that the stock/index will experience a heavy-sized aftershocks but will get to a normal period very shortly and low absolute value of $\beta$ implies that the stock/index will in general have a longer recovery period.
 The constant parameter $\alpha$ represents the number of remaining aftershocks, which does not depend on the magnitude of the aftershocks~\cite{siokis2012stock,kapopoulos2005stock}.
+In our case, magnitude (M) of the mainshock and aftershock is defined as the difference in the stock price from the day of fall till there is strong sign of recovery i.e., recovery of 7.0\% or more of the main crash.